Updated: Apr 20

-A new #1 comic title or rebooting an existing title at #1 in a new volume has been a proven attention-getter over the last few modern ages of comics.
+A new #1 comic title or rebooting an existing title at #1 in a new volume has been a proven attention-getter in the modern age of comics.
 Number One issues are consistently high sellers, not only satisfying the public’s appetite for something new, or for putting a different spin on their favorite title, but also for their supposed speculative value.

 Rebooting an ongoing title at #1 was originally intended to be a way to overcome the hesitation and reluctance that potential new readers faced when trying to decide whether or not to jump on board and start reading a long-running title.
 It was extremely intimidating to consider to start reading a title that had been around for decades, and had hundreds and hundreds of back issues worth of backstory and continuity to absorb.
 Starting over at #1 created an ideal “jumping on point,” and theoretically helped eliminate the intimidation factor.

-However, it could certainly be argued that publishers have gone overboard with this sales technique.
+However, in the last couple of decades, it could certainly be argued that publishers have gone overboard with this sales technique.
 Some comics, like Superman and The Amazing Spider-Man are up to Volume 4 and 5, with no signs of stopping.
 TASM has been rebooted at #1 three times in the last 6 years.

 But back in the Golden Age of Comics, when comics were still considered disposable entertainment (printed on pulp, the cheapest paper available), a #1 comic was something to be avoided.